cablej/vrlog/README.md

 VRLog provides a transparent record of voter registration data using transparency logs.

+Note that currently there is no authentication on this.
+In the future, authentication will be added to functions that modify the database.
+Election officials are expected to authenticate voters separately before modifying their record.

 ## Setup

 1. Download trillian version 1.3.12: `git clone https://github.com/google/trillian && git checkout 4e6e1221e01dd615e0286a5eeeaf6f974e354f6e`